psranga/libeli5/elido/README.txt

 Process N Lines at A Time (--chunksize)
 ---------------------------------------

 Elido can read N lines of input and present the N values as a list.
-This is useful if the input is formatted "vertically" i.e., each field on a separate line instead of "horizontally" as in a CSV).
+Input MUST BE formatted "vertically" i.e., each field on a separate line instead of "horizontally" as in a CSV.

 Example: Read in a file contain 1..4 interleaved with 11..14: